ShivanKaul/star-spec/draft-dss-star.md

 ## General Aggregation

 In comparison to general aggregation protocols like Prio {{?Prio=I-D.draft-gpew-priv-ppm}}, the STAR protocol provides a more constrained set of functionality.
 However, STAR is significantly more efficient for the threshold aggregation functionality, requires only a single aggregation server, and is not limited to only processing numerical data types.

+## Support for auxiliary data

+It should be noted that clients can send auxiliary data ({{auxiliary-data}}) that is revealed only when the aggregation including their measurement succeeds (i.e. K-1 other clients send the same value).
+Such data is supported by neither Prio, nor Poplar.

 # Security Considerations {#security-considerations}